 Suicide is never a black and white issue, but there are some cases by which the victim displayed clear signs of distress in the presence of mental health professionals or was hospitalised due to suicidal thoughts.
 In cases like these, where the victim is under the care of mental health professionals or is known to be at risk of taking their own life, there should be no way for suicide to occur.

-Medical professionals have a duty of care that require them to take reasonable steps to prevent suicide wherever possible, and though sometimes this is not always possible, if you have lost a loved one due to substandard mental health care or negligence from a medical professional you may wish to discuss your case with our team of expert clinical negligence solicitors, who can help you to make a claim and give you advice and support through the inquest process.
+Medical professionals have a duty of care that requires them to take reasonable steps to prevent suicide wherever possible, and though sometimes this is not always possible, if you have lost a loved one due to substandard mental health care or negligence from a medical professional, you may wish to discuss your case with our team of expert clinical negligence solicitors, who can help you to make a suicide claim and give you advice and support through the inquest process.

 At Forbes, our expert team of solicitors can provide legal advice and support for families dealing with the aftermath of preventable suicide and give advice in a number of areas, including: